Ask ARLO™ Reverse Mortgage Eligibility Questions

 Hello Jan,

 I am afraid I can’t tell you from the information you have given me here.
-The reverse mortgage would be dependent on a number or items including the program you chose, the ages of the borrowers, the amount owed, interest rates etc. I would encourage you to visit our online calculator at https://reverse.mortgage/calculator where you can get a real-time quote of the amount available at any time.
+The reverse mortgage would depend on several factors, including the program you chose, the borrowers' ages, the amount owed, interest rates, etc. I would encourage you to visit our online calculator at https://reverse.mortgage/calculator where you can get a real-time quote of the amount available at any time.

-There are a couple of things I read that I am not sure about here and just want to clarify though, Firstly, you must live in the property as your primary residence.
-If you are not currently living in the home, you would have to be living in it before you would be eligible.
+There are a couple of things I read that I am not sure about here and would like to clarify.
+Firstly, you must live in the property as your primary residence.
+If you are not currently living in the home, you would need to have lived in it before you would be eligible.
 Secondly, if your father just sold you the home in a family transfer at less than market value, the lender will probably use the price paid or the appraised value, whichever is less, to determine your loan amount.

 Hello Roger,